 8 Reduced usage of court-annexed mediation, as a result of use of judicial settlement conferences (see footnote 3), has impacted these figures from 2014 onwards.

-9 Referral for arbitration is possible for Supreme Court cases but none has been recorded since 2006.
+9 Referral for arbitration is possible for Supreme Court cases but no referrals have been recorded since 2006.